xsmh/duoqin-doov-hacking/README.md

 Do note that this will only backup the firmware, it will not backup personal user data if you have any stored on your device.

 **Note:**
-If your computer has +16GB of RAM, you could skip using the 2nd drive and store the backup directly on the Linux image and upload it to a cloud storage service (like Google Drive) once it's done.
+If your computer has +16GB of RAM, you could skip using the 2nd drive and store the backup directly on the Linux image and upload it to a cloud storage service (like Google Drive) once it's done (keep in mind the Linux ISO would lose all data after a reboot).
 You would then skip step 1 & 3 and remove the `/media/user/exampleName/` part from the commands and follow the rest as is.
 I do not recommend this method as it uses RAM as storage and the live image can crash if you run out of it.
 But it should be safe if you have +32GB RAM.

 1. While booted into the live Linux image, connect your 2nd USB stick and wait for a notification in the top right corner of the screen that says `Volume mounted`.
 This 2nd USB stick should previously be formatted to exFAT (**not** FAT32), we will use this one for storing the backup.
 Do **not** unplug the 1st USB stick that has the Linux image on it.
 2. Open the terminal in the Linux ISO by clicking the black square icon in the taskbar.